The KLF: Career retrospectives

 Drummond and Cauty have appeared frequently in British broadsheets and music papers since the KLF's retirement, most often in connection with the K Foundation and their burning of one million pounds.
 The NME called them "masters of manipulating media and perceptions of themselves".

 In 1992, NME referred to the KLF as "Britain's greatest pop group" and "the two most brilliant minds in pop today", and in 2002 listed the duo in their "Top 50 Icons" at number 48.
 The British music paper also listed the KLF's 1992 BRIT Awards appearance at number 4 in their "top 100 rock moments of all time".
 "What's unique about Drummond and Cauty", the paper said in 1993, "is the way that, under all the slogans and the sampling and the smart hits and the dead sheep and the costumes, they appear not only to care, but to have some idea of how to achieve what they want."

 "[Of their many aliases,] it is as the KLF that they will go down in pop history," wrote Alix Sharkey in 1994, "for a variety of reasons, the most important being the resolute purity of their self-abnegation, and their visionary understanding of pop."
 He added: "By early 1992 the KLF was easily the best-selling, probably the most innovative, and undoubtedly the most exhilarating pop phenomenon in Britain.
 In five years it had gone from pressing up 500 copies of its debut recording to being one of the world's top singles acts."
 The same piece also quoted Sheryl Garratt, editor of The Face: "the music hasn't dated.
 I still get an adrenaline rush listening to it."
 Garratt believes their influence on the British house and rap scene cannot be overestimated.
 "Their attitude was shaped by the rave scene, but they also love pop music.
 So many people who make pop actually despise it, and it shows."Trouser Press reviewer Ira Robbins referred to the KLF's body of work as "a series of colorful sonic marketing experiments".
 The Face called them "the kings of cultural anarchy".
 Robert Sandall wrote in 1993 that one of the KLF's "maxims" was "making the unthinkable happen".
+In 1999, Ewing wrote: "Even before they put their money where their matches were, the KLF, also known as the Justified Ancients Of Mu Mu, furthermore known as the JAMMS, were the most brilliant pop-artists of the decade.
+They were witty with the left hand and baffling with the right; they had a sense of timing and event like nobody since Maclaren; they appeared to not give even the merest hint of a fuck; and they made records which were the best shotgun wedding of concept to rhythm this side of Kraftwerk."